sap-tutorials/Tutorials/tutorials/blockchain-mc-node-joins-network/blockchain-mc-node-joins-network.md

   - How to access your MultiChain dashboard

 ### Prerequisites
   - The **Node Address** of the Multichain node you would like to connect to join the Multichain network.
-An SAP controlled node address is provided in this tutorial if needed.

 ---